hoonetorg/salt-drbd-formula/README.rst

 .. contents::
     :local:

-``drbd9``
+``drbd``
 ------------

-Installs the drbd9 package, and starts the associated drbd9 service.
+Installs the drbd package, and starts the associated drbd service.